la2050/archive/_projects/2016/coding-bootcamps-and-conferences-for-women-in-tech.md

   scene, and help it attract a diverse community of thinkers, leaders, investors and entrepreneurs whilst working with local communities to create a sustainable tech workforce with gender parity as the key focus.
+Please explain how you will define and measure success for your project.​: >- To maintain quality as we grow, we’d like to increase our focus on program reporting.
+This would include eSurveys, a program analytics platform, a program out comes report that covers KPIs (submitted by mentors to report on entrepreneurs’ progress), as well as a post-program review with our board, including a detailed budget review.
+We would also offer participants access to quarterly, free webinars.
+These webinars will focus on topics related to the entrepreneurship journey, such as pitching, negotiation, business model development and more.
+We’ll be able to measure the engagement and participation of each attendee at these webinars, as well as the progress each entrepreneur is making with their startup.

+  To capture a comprehensive analysis of the impact the Catalyst Conference has on attendees, Girls in Tech will be asking each attendee to make a pledge.
+  Their pledge must relate to entrepreneurship, a problem they wish to solve, and we will follow up with attendees monthly.

+  These programs all provide tremendous access and support to women in tech, at all levels of their careers.
+Not only do they gain access to our proprietary curriculum, they also gain access to possible board member introductions, high-quality speakers and a global support system.
+This puts them in the position to gain access to an all-inclusive tech “ecosystem” - other women, partners, intrapreneurs, technorati, and more.
+For women in tech, a support system such as this can be career changing.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Publicity/awareness
+  - Network/relationship support
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/coding-bootcamps-and-conferences-for-women-in-tech/skild-prod.s3.amazonaws.com/myla2050/images/custom540/6190449915741-team91.png
 organization_name: Girls in Tech